cube-js/cube/docs/Tutorials.md

 ## Advanced

+* [Pre-Aggregations Tutorial](https://cube.dev/blog/high-performance-data-analytics-with-cubejs-pre-aggregations/) - Pre-Aggregations is one of the most powerful Cube.js features.
+By using it you can significantly speed up performance of your dashboards and reports.
+This tutorial is a good first step to master pre-aggregations.

 * Building an Open Source Mixpanel Alternative - It's a series of tutorials on building a production ready application with Cube.js.
   - [Part 1: Collecting and Displaying Events](https://cube.dev/blog/building-an-open-source-mixpanel-alternative-1)